Check availability of a domain in Python

 Domain domainthat.doesnotexist does not exist

-Time to put all this code together.
+Let’s put all this code together.

-Python Program to Check If the Domain is Available
+Python Program to Check Domain Availability

 import subprocess